-Online respondents looked favorably on digital tool use during the pandemic: a large majority (77 percent) of surveyed online MSMEs reported that digital tools were important or essential to keeping their business running during COVID-19.11
+Online respondents looked favorably on digital tool use during the pandemic: a large majority (77 percent) of surveyed online MSMEs reported that digital tools were important or essential to keeping their business running during COVID-19.i

-MSMEs recognized the importance of new digital tools during COVID-19: surveyed online MSMEs reported that Facebook appsiii (73 percent) helped them adapt to the COVID-19 environment.
+MSMEs recognized the importance of new digital tools during COVID-19: surveyed online MSMEs reported that Facebook appsii (73 percent), and specifically WhatsApp (69 percent), helped them adapt to the COVID-19 environment.

-Social media tools played a role across the spectrum of business functions about which surveyed MSMEs were asked, with WhatsApp cited as a critical tool across multiple business activities for online MSMEs: more than half of online MSMEs reported recently using WhatsApp for communication-oriented business activities, specifically communicating with customers (55 percent) and suppliers (48 percent), in the past 30 days.
+Social media tools played a role across the spectrum of business functions, with WhatsApp cited as a critical tool across multiple business activities for online MSMEs: more than half of online MSMEs reported recently using WhatsApp for communicationoriented business activities, specifically communicating with customers (55 percent) and suppliers (48 percent), in the past 30 days.

-Peru is one of the best-performing economies in Latin America, with a large micro, small, and medium enterprise (MSME) sector underpinning its growth until the COVID-19-induced economic slowdown in 2020.
-By allowing some MSMEs to quickly pivot online and maintain their core business functions, digital tools (defined here as internet-based technologies) have become increasingly important to Peru's MSME community during the pandemic.
-A survey conducted by DAI and Ipsos between May to July 2021 found that a large majority (78 percent) of surveyed MSMEs were online, meaning that they had reported using digital tools for business purposes over the past year during COVID-19.
-Additionally, a large majority (77 percent) of surveyed online MSMEs reported that digital tools were important or essential to keeping their business running during COVID-19.
+Peru is one of the best performing economiesiii in Latin America, with a large micro, small, and medium enterprise (MSME)^{iv} sector underpinning its growth until the COVID-19-induced economic slowdown in 2020.
+By allowing some MSMEs to quickly pivot online and maintain their core business functions, digital tools (defined here as internet-based technologies) have become increasingly important to Peru's MSME community during the pandemic.1 A survey conducted by DAI and Ipsos between May - July 2021 found that a large majority (78 percent) of surveyed MSMEs were online, meaning that they had reported using digital tools for business purposes over the past year during COVID-19.^v Additionally, a large majority (77 percent) of surveyed online MSMEs reported that digital tools were important or essential to keeping their business running during COVID-19.